tarsius/solarized-themes/DEV-GUIDE.md

 like markers and coloured pencils at hand to highlight **exceptional circumstances**.

-This is not meant to be a strict guide but it can probably be follwed in most situations.
+This is not meant to be a strict guide but it can probably be followed in most situations.

 ### Upstream Solarized palette usage documentation